richardsonlima/richardsonlima.github.io/_posts/2025-12-31-ai-tutoring-module-00-introduction.md

   <h2 style="margin-top: 0; color: #fff; font-size: 1.5em; border-bottom: none;">{{ page.title }}</h2>

   <p style="color: #ccc; font-size: 1.05em; line-height: 1.6;">
     An executive and strategic overview of the AI revolution.
-We move from traditional rule-based systems to the era of Generative AI, exploring why this is the "iPhone moment" for startups and agencies.
+We move from traditional rule-based systems to the era of Generative AI.
   </p>

   <div style="margin-top: 25px;">